-(i) A statement that the engagement was performed in accordance with ISAE 3410, Assurance Engagements on Greenhouse Gas Statements.
+(i) A statement that the engagement was performed in accordance with ISAE 3410, Assurance Engagements on Greenhouse Gas Statements; and

 (ii) A summary of the practitioner’s procedures.
-In the case of a limited assurance engagement, this shall include a statement that the procedures performed vary in nature and are less in extent than in a reasonable assurance engagement, and that the level of assurance obtained is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+In the case of a limited assurance engagement, this shall include a statement that the procedures performed in a limited assurance engagement vary in nature from, and are less in extent than for, a reasonable assurance engagement.
+As a result, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
 (Ref: Para.
-A139–A141).
+A142–A144).

 (i) The practitioner’s conclusion, expressed in the positive form in the case of a reasonable assurance engagement or in the negative form in the case of a limited assurance engagement, about whether the GHG statement is prepared, in all material respects, in accordance with the applicable criteria.